DarkJets-hep/excitedquarks-rivet/README.md

 # excitedquarks-rivet
 #### Rivet routine to plot the four momentum of excited quarks.
-The following Rivet analysis are present:
+The following Rivet analysis is present:
-- MCR_EXCITEDQUARKS_M.cc : uses the Particle class to obtain the 4-momentum of the events and the invariant mass of the leading dijet system
+- MCR_EXCITEDQUARKS_M.cc : obtains the 4-momentum of the events and the invariant mass of the leading dijet system
 #### The steps to obtain and run the Rivet analysis are as follow:
 - [Setup](#Setup)
 - [Install the projects](#Installtheprojects)